El Hijo de Rey Misterio

-Miguel Aarón López Hernández (born November 9, 1988) is an American luchador enmascarado, or masked professional wrestler, best known under the name El Hijo de Rey Misterio.
+Miguel Aaron López Hernández (born November 9, 1988) is a Mexican-American luchador enmascarado, or masked professional wrestler, best known under the name El Hijo de Rey Misterio.
 His ring name is Spanish for "The Son of the Mystery King".
-He is the first-born son of the luchador Rey Misterio Sr. He is also the cousin of Rey Mysterio.
-He mainly works on the independent circuit in the United States, especially in California and in Mexico, especially in Tijuana, Baja California.
+He is the first-born son of the luchador Rey Misterio (Sr.) He is also the cousin of Rey Mysterio (Jr.).
+He currently works for various promotions in Mexico, where he wrestles under the name Rey Misterio Heredero.